 Boards of directors are being asked to enforce home-based business provisions in their condominium documents that were written many years ago when condominium law was in its infancy and there were not many home-based businesses.
 Knocking against these typically rigid provisions is the fact that with the increase in home-based businesses, people within condominium communities are rethinking things and coming to the conclusion that the provisions in their condominium documents should be more fluid in order to keep up with the times, while still protecting the residential nature of condominium projects.

-Thus, condominiums with older restrictive provisions are typically put in the difficult position of having to make judgment calls on how many people are coming and going from the unit and whether this type of business is allowed.
+Thus, older condominiums ware put in the difficult position of having to make judgment calls on how many people are coming and going from the unit and whether this type of business is allowed.
 Condominium associations with newer governing documents can simply rely on the exceptions contained in the local ordinances for the definition of what constitutes permissible activities within their community.

 How to Address Home-Based Businesses